Updated on December 19th, 2020

 Step 4: You can see a drop-down arrow next to the Open button.
 Click it to expand the list and choose Open and Repair… in the options.
 Step 5: On the Microsoft Excel dialog box, you’ll receive this message:

 You should click Repair to repair Excel file and recover your maximum possible data.
 Within a few seconds, it’ll fix corrupt Excel file and open it.

-You can convert corrupt Excel file into SYLK (Symbolic link) format in order to recover data from it.
-It’s one of the highly recommended solutions to filter out the corrupt elements from Excel file.
-If you think the corruption has taken place due to any sort of printing error, you must try this trick.
-You just need to use Microsoft Excel program, that’s it.
+If the “Open and Repair” trick doesn’t work, you should try another built-in feature of Microsoft Excel.
+You can convert the corrupt Excel file into SYLK (symbolic link) format in order to recover data from it.
+It’s one of the highly recommended solutions to filter out the corrupt elements from an Excel file.
+If you think corruption has taken place due to any sort of printing error, you must try this trick.

 Step 1: First, launch Microsoft Excel on your system.
 Don’t open the corrupt Excel file.

 Step 2: On the taskbar, click the File tab > Save As.

 Step 3: On the Save As dialog box, browse to the path where the corrupt Excel file is stored.
 Click the file once to select it.